Rhode Island Deferred Sentences Expungement Lawyer Ready To Help You

 - Appear at the hearing and argue your case before the judge.

 - If the Court grants the Motion to Expunge, there is a fee of $100.00 due to the Court.

 - Serve a copy of the judge’s order granting the expungement to the arresting police department and the Bureau of Criminal Identifications, so that all records of the case can be destroyed and removed from your record.

-If you believe you may be eligible for expungement, you should contact an experienced Rhode Island expungement lawyer.
+If you believe you may be eligible for expungement, you should contact an experienced Rhode Island deferred sentences expungement attorney.
 Our lawyers have helped set precedent in this area of the law and can help you get your second chance with a clean record!